 DoSAA’s FIRST ever conference on Friday September 28, 2018 in NYC at John Jay College of Criminal Justice.

-The theme of the conference is “Raising South Asian Voices in Mental Health through Research, Practice, and Advocacy”.
-The conference aims to highlight critical issues and mental health research focused on South Asian American populations while creating a forum to help foster change.
+The theme of the conference was “Raising South Asian Voices in Mental Health through Research, Practice, and Advocacy”.
+The conference highlighted critical issues and mental health research focused on South Asian American populations while creating a forum to help foster change.
 We hope to attract an audience of students, researchers, psychologists, MFT’s, social workers, and community members, and anyone concerned about South Asian American mental health.

 2017 DoSAA Fellows Projects